danjwait/mHST/docs/fprimeNotes/gpsDemo.md

  - Haven't figured out a way to truncate the decimal places on output
  - Need to convert time to something useful

+May 10 2022:
+ - Added some of the new sentence data in GpsPacket to TLM; that seems to have worked.
+Needed to update the Gps.fpp and then the Gps.cpp
+ - Edited the name of some of the TLM; prefer the instances to have all caps so TLM and CMD are INSTANCE.TLM or INSTANCE.CMD.
+Also edited the instance name of the Gps (component) to GPS (instance) from gps.
+So rather than gps.GPS_LOCK, TLM is now GPS.LOCK (etc.).
+Seems to have worked
+ - Looked at the [commands to the Gps device](https://learn.adafruit.com/adafruit-ultimate-gps-featherwing/resources); looks like it's just a string on the UART

 ## Lessons Learned
  - Don't copy over the other components; add them to `/GpsApp/CMakeLists.txt` instead with `add_fprime_subdirectory("${CMAKE_CURRENT_LIST_DIR}/../Ref/MathReceiver")`
  - Scrub though all the /Ref stuff, looking in anything copied over for the /Ref